sourabhsharmaaa/video-rental-system/readme.md

 ## Introduction

-This an imaginary video rental app.
+This is an imaginary video rental app.

 ## Setup